DFDLSchemas/NACHA/README.md

 The DFDL schemas are compatible with IBM DFDL 1.0 and 1.1 releases, as shipped in IBM WebSphere Message Broker 8.0.0.1 onwards and IBM Integration Bus 9.0.0.1 onwards, respectively.

 As of 2017-01-11, these schemas are also compatible with the Daffodil open-source DFDL implementation, and can be tested via 'sbt test' using the 'sbt' build tool.

-They require a snapshot build of daffodil 2.0.0 currently, but this will be updated once the official Daffodil 2.0.0 release is available.
+By using the IBM DFDL Cross Tester for Daffodil, you can run the TDML tests defined here against either Daffodil or IBM DFDL changing only a single line in build.sbt.

+See the setup instructions for the IBM DFDL Cross Tester at https://github.com/OpenDFDL/ibmDFDLCrossTester

 ----------------
 NACHA 2013 Operating Rules and Guidelines may be purchased from the NACHA website: www.nacha.org